Vict0r-Git/DevOps-group3/use-cases/use-case-16.md

 2. The lists of cities in the districts from the database are fetched
 3. 15 data of cities are sorted
 4. The data is displayed to the analyst

+### Extension
+2. Incorrect data from database are fetched
+    - The request is sent again
+4. The data is not shown to analyst
+    - The request is sent again
 ----------------------
 ### SCHEDULE
 Due Date: 2/2/2024